katzenpost/katzenpost/README.md

 ![build badge](https://github.com/katzenpost/katzenpost/actions/workflows/go.yml/badge.svg?branch=main)

 Katzenpost is a software project dedicated to designing and implementing mix network protocols.
 A mix network is a type of anonymous communication network.
-What is an anonymous communication network?
-It's a traffic analysis resistant network; that is, it's protocols are designed to resist statistical analysis by passive global adversaries.
+An anonymous communication network is also known as a traffic analysis resistant network; that is, it's protocols are designed to resist statistical analysis by passive global adversaries.

 Traffic analysis typically refers to the statistical analysis of encrypted traffic.
 Traffic analysis is worth defending against given that common network protocols leak lots of information such as source and destination IP addresses, message size, message sequence, message delay pattern, geographical locations, social graph etc. Mere end to end encryption alone cannot protect against this type of information leakage.

-It is common for journalists, activists and other people in high risk situations to use WhatsApp, Signal, Wire, Telegram, etc. We think this is bad advice and instead these encrypted messaging applications should choose to use a mix network to anonymize their traffic.

-We build anonymous protocols so that everyone can communicate more freely in this age of pervasive surveillance.

-Our network model has three layers:

-1. Post Quantum Hybrid Noise cryptographic protocol that routes messages over the Internet.
-Can use either TCP or QUIC.

-2. Post Quantum Hybrid NIKE/KEM Sphinx cryptographic packet protocol layer which mixes, routes and cryptographically transforms Sphinx packets at each hop.

-3. Post Quantum Hybrid cryptographic application protocol layer, for example, our double ratchet that uses a hybrid NIKE with [CTIDH](https://ctidh.isogeny.org/) and X25519.
+At the most basic level, mixnets are composed of mix nodes.
+These are a cryptographic packet switching routers which protect our privacy by mixing many messages together and cryptographically transforming them before routing them on to the next hop.
+Mix nodes also use shuffling or added latency to create uncertainty for network observers.
+This uncertainty is in regards to trying to link incoming messages with the outgoing messages.

 # Project Status